Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Abstract

 \section{Abstract}

-Spectral variation is a common problem for hyperspectral image (HSI) representation.
-Low-rank tensor representation is an important approach to alleviate spectral variations.
-However, the spatial distribution of the HSI is always irregular, while the previous tensor low-rank representation methods can only be applied to the regular data cubes, which limits the performance.
-To remedy this issue, in this paper we propose a novel irregular tensor low-rank representation model.
-We first segment the HSI data into several irregular homogeneous regions.
-Then, we propose a novel irregular tensor low-rank representation method that can efficiently model the irregular 3D cubes.
-We further use a non-convex nuclear norm to pursue the low-rankness and introduce a negative global low-rank term that improves global consistency.
-This proposed model is finally formulated as a convex-concave optimization problem and solved by alternative augmented Lagrangian method.
-Through experiments on four public datasets, the proposed method outperforms the existing low-rank based HSI methods significantly.
-Code is available at: https://github.com/hb-studying/ITLRR.
+Spectral variations pose a common challenge in analyzing hyperspectral images (HSI).
+To address this, low-rank tensor representation has emerged as a robust strategy, leveraging inherent correlations within HSI data.
+However, the spatial distribution of ground objects in HSIs is inherently irregular, existing naturally in tensor format, with numerous class-specific regions manifesting as irregular tensors.
+Current low-rank representation techniques are designed for regular tensor structures and overlook this fundamental irregularity in real-world HSIs, leading to performance limitations.
+To tackle this issue, we propose a novel model for irregular tensor low-rank representation tailored to efficiently model irregular 3D cubes. {By incorporating a non-convex nuclear norm to promote low-rankness and integrating a global negative low-rank term to enhance the discriminative ability, our proposed model is formulated as a constrained optimization problem and solved using an alternating augmented Lagrangian method.} Experimental validation conducted on four public datasets demonstrates the superior performance of our method compared to existing state-of-the-art approaches.
+The code is publicly available at \url{https://github.com/hb-studying/ITLRR}.